proper-testing/proper-testing.github.io/pages_src/Tutorials/PropEr_testing_of_finite_state_machines.md

 PropEr in action
 ----------------

-Running the property:
+Let us run the first test on our property.
+It states that the creature never runs out of food in the storage.

     :::erl
-    70> proper:quickcheck(food_fsm:prop_never_run_out_of_supplies()).
+    70> proper:quickcheck(food_fsm:prop_doesnt_run_out_of_supplies()).

     Error: The transition from "cheese_day" state triggered by {food_fsm,new_day,1} call leads to multiple target states.
     Use the precondition/5 callback to specify which target state should be chosen.
     ** exception error: too_many_targets

-Why is this exception raised?
+Well, we didn't see that coming.
+It seems that some part of our specification is improper.

 PropEr allows more than one transitions to be triggered by the same symbolic call and lead to different target states.
-As in our case:
+As in this case:

     :::erlang
-    cheese_day(_S) ->
+    cheese_day(S) ->
         [{grapes_day,  {call,?MODULE,new_day,[grapes]}},
          {lettuce_day, {call,?MODULE,new_day,[lettuce]}}].

-In this case, the precondition callback may return true for at most one of the target states.
+However, the precondition callback may return true for at most one of these target states.
 Otherwise, PropEr will not be able to detect which transition was chosen and an exception will be raised.
-We have to specify the following
+In our case, we have to specify the following preconditions to associate each possible argument of `new_day/1` with the correct target state.
-preconditions:

     :::erlang
     precondition(Day, Day, _, {call,_,new_day,_}) ->